0x4f48/rc5-midi-controller/README.md

 		○ CC #80: DRUM LEVEL2
 		○ CC #81: TRACK LEVEL 2
 	• Controller sends initial drum level, which is 50,  as soon as it boots up.
-		○ Turning the encoder will increase or decrease drum level.
+		○ Turning the encoder will increase or decrease drum/track level.
 		○ Pushing the encoder will switch its mode to track level mode.
 Default track level is 100.